Corporate Governance Report

 Chair

-The Board is pleased to report how it has applied the principles and complied with the provisions of the Code in line with best practice and in view of the size of the Company.
+The Board continues to apply the principles and provisions of the UK Corporate Governance Code 2018 (“the Code”) in a manner appropriate to the size and nature of the Group.
+While the Code was designed for larger, main market listed companies, Craneware plc has adopted its spirit and principles, with exceptions noted where provisions are not proportionate.
 This Report sets out how it has complied with the individual provisions and applied the ‘spirit’ of the UK Corporate Governance Code 2018 as a whole and explains any areas of non-compliance with the provisions of the Code.
 The UK Corporate Governance Code 2018 is available from the Financial Reporting Council at www.frc.org.uk.

 Overview: Application of the UK Corporate Governance Code 2018 (the ‘Code’)

-The Board seeks to continue to ensure the overarching objective that the governance of the Company contributes to its long-term sustainable success and achievement of wider objectives, including the Company and the Group’s contribution to the communities in which it operates and wider society.
+The Board remains committed to ensuring that the governance of the Company contributes to its long-term sustainable success, aligned with its purpose, and achievement of broader objectives, including the Company and the Group’s responsibilities to stakeholders and contribution to their communities and to wider society.
 The Board recognises, as stated in the Code, that achieving this depends on the way it applies the spirit of the Principles of the Code.
-The Company is a smaller company for the purposes of the Code and, as such, certain provisions of the Code are judged to be disproportionate or less relevant in its case.
+The Company is a smaller company for the purposes of the Code and, as such, certain provisions of the Code are deemed either disproportionate or less relevant in its case.
 Where the Company does not comply with any specific Code provision then this is highlighted and explained in this report.

 Compliance statement

-The Board has complied with the spirit of the UK Corporate Governance Code 2018 and applied the principles and complied with the provisions of the Code throughout the year ended 30 June 2022, with the exception of the following areas that the Board believes are not appropriate for a Group of our size or steps are ongoing to achieve compliance:
+The Board has complied with the spirit of the UK Corporate Governance Code 2018 and applied the principles and complied with the provisions of the Code throughout the year ended 30 June 2025 (‘FY25’), with the exception of the following areas that the Board believes are not appropriate for a Group of our size:

-• Provision 36: concerning the development of a formal policy for post-employment shareholding requirements.
-Post-employment shareholding policies are not usual practice for AIM Companies.
-The Remuneration Committee keeps this area under review but considers that, whilst no formal post-employment shareholding policy for executive Directors is in place, its current approach is acceptable.
-There is a current required shareholding guideline applicable to executive Directors and senior management in place and that guideline has already been significantly exceeded by two of the executive Directors.
-In addition, there is a post-vesting holding period applicable to Long Term Incentive awards granted since October 2020 (and intended to apply to future such awards) to the executive Directors and senior management.
-These policies are considered to promote long-term shareholdings by executive Directors and senior management that support alignment with long-term shareholder interests although they do not include post-employment shareholding requirements; and
+- Provision 36: concerning the development of a formal policy for post-employment shareholding requirements.
+Post-employment shareholding policies continue to be the exception for AIM Companies.
+The Remuneration Committee continues to keep this area under review but considers that, whilst no formal post-employment shareholding policy for executive Directors is in place, its current approach is acceptable.
+There is a current required shareholding guideline applicable to executive Directors and senior management and that guideline has already been significantly exceeded by two of the executive Directors.
+In addition, there is a post-vesting holding period applicable to Long Term Incentive awards granted since October 2020 to the executive Directors and senior management.
+These policies are considered to promote long-term shareholdings by executive Directors that support alignment with long-term shareholder interests although they do not include post-employment shareholding requirements; and

-In accordance with AIM Rule 26, details of compliance with the Code and explanations for any non-compliance are provided within this section on this website.
+In accordance with AIM Rule 26, details of compliance with the Code and explanations for any non-compliance are made available within this section of the Company’s website.

 Board Leadership and Company Purpose